 These profiles help your team anticipate needs, answer questions and overcome objections.
 They also provide a framework for helping both your sales and marketing teams to identify and target qualified leads.

-For instance, a mid-level marketing manager may be responsible for kickstarting the research process, while the CMO won't enter the picture until it’s time to get serious about evaluating solutions.
+For instance, a mid-level marketing manager may be responsible for kickstarting the research process, while the CMO won't enter the picture until it’s time to get serious about evaluating solutions and targeting verticals.

 While buyer personas are designed to represent entire segments, it’s important to remember that they’re composites of real customers, not fictional characters.

 Capture data from the following sources to inform your personas:

 - Sales interactions

 - Social media mentions